apache/cordova-docs/docs/en/edge/cordova/device/device.uuid.md

 iOS Quirk
 -------------

-The uuid for iOS is not unique for a device, but is unique per application per install.
-This will change if you delete the app and re-install, and possibly also when you upgrade your iOS version, or even upgrade your app per version (as we've seen in iOS 5.1).
-Not a reliable value.
+The `uuid` on iOS is not unique to a device, but varies for each application, for each installation.
+It changes if you delete and re-install the app, and possibly also when you upgrade iOS, or even upgrade your app per version (apparent in iOS 5.1).
+The `uuid` is not a reliable value.

 Windows Phone 7 and 8 Quirks
 -------------

-The uuid for Windows Phone 7 requires the permission ID_CAP_IDENTITY_DEVICE.
-Microsoft will likely be deprecating this property in the near future.
-If the capability is not available, the application generates a persistent guid, that will be maintained for the install-lifetime of the application on the device.
+The `uuid` for Windows Phone 7 requires the permission `ID_CAP_IDENTITY_DEVICE`.
+Microsoft will likely deprecate this property soon.
+If the capability is not available, the application generates a persistent guid that is maintained for the duration of the application's installation on the device.